 In this case the asset of inventory has been decreased by a 300 credit to the contra asset account, Allowance for obsolete inventory.
 At this stage the inventory write down reflects an estimated reduction in the value of the inventory, and the reduction is reflected in the contra asset account of Allowance for obsolete inventory rather than the Inventory account itself.

-The profit and loss has been charged with the 300 as an expense to the Loss on inventory write down account.
-The charge to the profit and loss reduces the profit which reduces the retained earnings and therefore the owners equity in the business.
+The income statement has been charged with the 300 as an expense to the Loss on inventory write down account.
+The charge to the income statement reduces the net income which reduces the retained earnings and therefore the owners equity in the business.

 The Allowance for obsolete inventory account is included on the balance sheet directly below the Inventory account to show a net value of inventory.
 In this example, the Inventory account shows a debit balance of 1,000 and the Allowance for obsolete inventory account shows a credit balance a 300, resulting in a net inventory of 700 as required.

 The purpose of the Allowance for obsolete inventory account is to allow the original cost of the inventory to be maintained on the Inventory account until disposed of.
 The use of the Allowance for obsolete inventory account is further explained here.

 A write down is similar to a write off, except that with a write down, the asset is still left with a book value whereas with a write off the value of the asset is reduced to zero.

 Another double entry bookkeeping example for you to discover.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years in all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.